-Our investment strategies for taxable clients primarily involve top down sector rotation and relative strength investing.
-We invest primarily in equity securities and exchange-traded funds selected primarily on the basis of technical research, yet supported by fundamental research.
+Our investment strategies for taxable clients primarily involve top-down sector rotation and relative strength investing.
+We invest primarily in equity securities and exchange-traded funds selected primarily based on technical research yet supported by fundamental research.
 The synthesis of these types of analysis helps us decide in which securities we want to invest based on their overall valuation levels and growth stories.
 In addition, it also helps us to determine price targets, good entry points for various securities, areas of relative strength in the financial markets, and proper price levels to set stop loss points in portfolios where we may to engage in risk management.